ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Cache flushed as part of scripts
 This is using some advanced linter check to find usages of gs.setProperty or gs.cacheFlush.
 Both functions will trigger a cache flush and thus cause performance impacts.

+### Global Business Rules
+This is a simple table check to find Business Rules that are global.
+Global Business Rules have no condition or table restrictions and load on every page in the system.
+Most functions defined in global Business Rules are fairly specific, such as an advanced reference qualifier on one field of one form.
+There is no benefit to loading this kind of script on every page.

+### Global Client Scripts
+This is a simple table check to find Client Scripts that are global.
+Global client scripts have no table restrictions; therefore they will load on every page in the system introducing browser load delay in the process.

 ## Category: Security

 ### Tables without ACLs